Capital T

-Trim Ademi (/sq/; born 29 February 1992), known professionally as Capital T, is a Kosovar rapper, singer and songwriter who predominately raps and sings in Albanian.
+Trim Ademi (/sq/; born 1 March 1991), known professionally as Capital T, is a Kosovo-Albanian rapper, singer and songwriter.
 Born and raised in Pristina, he was introduced to music and rap by his uncle at an early age.
 He rose to prominence in the Albanian-speaking world after the release of his first two albums, Replay (2010) and KAPO (2012).
-Due to the success of his albums, he founded his own record label Authentic Entertainment.

 Life and career

-1992–PRESENT: Early life and career beginnings
+1991–2018: Early life and career beginnings

-Trim Ademi was born on 29 February 1992 to a Albanian family in the city of Pristina, then part of the Socialist Federal Republic of Yugoslavia, now Kosovo.
-His father, Agim Ademi, is a former professional footballer and current president of the Football Federation of Kosovo.
+Trim Ademi was born on 1 March 1991 to an Albanian family in the city of Pristina, then part of the Socialist Federal Republic of Yugoslavia, now Kosovo.
+His father, Agim Ademi (born 19 October 1961), is a former professional footballer and current president of the Football Federation of Kosovo.
 Ademi attended Asim Vokshi Elementary School and, after graduating, enrolled in the Sami Frashëri High School in Pristina.

 Ademi began his early music career in 2008 and debuted with 2po2's single "Shopping" featuring him.
 In the same year he released his second single "1 Mëngjes" in collaboration with the singer Adelina Thaqi.
 The following year he released three singles, including "Shum Nalt" in collaboration with 2po2 and Dafina Zeqiri.
 In 2010, he announced his debut studio album Replay and released it later that year.
 In the same year, he participated in the 11th edition of Kënga Magjike with the song "Diva" together with Eni Koçi.
 The singer released his second album Kapo in 2012, followed by a mixtape called Slumdog Millionaire in 2015.
 His second mixtape Winter Is Here was released in 2017 via Authentic Entertainment and achieved commercial success in Switzerland, while debuting at number 69 on the Swiss Album Charts.
 In June 2016, he won the "Video of the Year" award at the Top Music Awards 2016 for the song "Hitman".